donmiguel/warmup/README.md

-Displays a menu of hats that avatars can wear.
+Displays a random name over the head of avatars.
 Showcases avatar attachments.

 ## Editing